KJeffree/pacman_invaders_unity/README.md

 #### Play the game:
 To play the game, clone this repo, and open "Standalone Build".
-A prompt will appear asking for a resolution.
-Choose 800 x 600 and then click Play!
+To quit the game, either click the red cross in the top left of the window, or press the escape button.